sanjar-notes/GATE_prep_2021/README.md

 # Usage
 1. Download the folder.
-2. Download [Zim](https://zim-wiki.org/).
-Notebook tool.
+2. Download [Zim](https://zim-wiki.org/) - a notebook tool.
 Works on Windows, Linux and Mac.
 3. Open the notebook.zim file with Zim.
 4. Start hacking 🎮️ 😂️👍️.